HIIT: Your New Best Friend

 How do you do HIIT?

 Glad you asked!
-An example of a HIIT session is a 30 second sprint, immediately followed by a 30 second walk (or rest).
+An example of a HIIT session is a 30-second sprint, immediately followed by a 30-second walk (or rest).
 These sprint and rest periods are your intervals, which can be repeated for 10-15 minutes.
 I prefer to do this exercise on a treadmill, however, a stationary bike, rower or on a flat surface outside are other options!

-Why is HIIT the best?
 Two Big Reasons (WARNING: getting a bit knowledge heavy below)

 1. You burn a ton more calories per minute of exercise.

-HIIT is a much higher intensity style of cardio, which means your heart beats faster, you sweat more, and of course burn more calories.
+HIIT is a much higher intensity style of cardio, which means your heart beats faster, you sweat more, and of course, burn more calories.
 Pretty exciting, right!?

 2. Excessive Post-Exercise Oxygen Consumption & Acute Hormonal Response

 These scientific terms are a fancy way of saying that after you finish your workout, you continue burning fat…a lot of fat actually.
-This is called the "afterburn" effect of HIIT training, and because of this, some people claim that you can burn up to 3 times as much fat from a HIIT session vs. regular jogging.
+This is called the "afterburn" effect of HIIT training, and because of this, some people claim that you can burn up to three times as much fat from a HIIT session vs. regular jogging.

 Try this super fat burning cardio style once or twice per week.
 15 minutes is all you need, just follow the 30:30 second intervals.
 Don't start too quick if you're on a treadmill, as you need to get confident mounting and dismounting the moving platform in between intervals.
 Remember you can also do this on a stationary bicycle, rower or outside if you prefer.